-Add/Drop: Students may add or drop classes during the first two weeks of each term.
+Add/Drop: Students may add or drop classes in accordance with the dates outlined on the Academic Calendar.

 Advanced Placement: Advanced placement and/or credit may be granted to an entering student who has satisfactorily completed College Board Advanced Placement Examinations taken during high school.

 Advanced Standing Report: A summary of courses and credits completed by a student at one postsecondary institution and accepted by another institution at the time of admission.
 The advanced standing report is used to determine the number of required and elective credits needed to complete degree requirements.